How can caller ID be used in your organization

 A substitute phone number, which can be:

 A telephone number that is classified as a service and toll-free number in your Calling Plans telephone number inventory.
 It is assigned to a Teams Auto Attendant or Call Queue.

-An on-premises telephone number through Direct Routing that is assigned to a resource account used by a Teams Auto Attendant or Call Queue.
+A telephone number through Operator Connect or Direct Routing that is assigned to a resource account used by a Teams Auto Attendant or Call Queue.

 The Calling Party Name or CNAM set on the outbound PSTN call.

-For more information, see Set the Caller ID for a user.
+For more information, see Create and manage Caller ID for users.